Menu

 Both types of VT25 were widely used by the RAF for aircraft transmitters in the HF band.
 Power output was modest (around 30 W carrier) but the valves were economical, reliable and robust in their later form.
 The giant L4 base cap allowed generous insulation for RF anode voltages in excess of 1,000 V, even when damp (flying through cloud) or at high altitude.

-During the 1930s and throughout WW2 the RAF bought quantities of these valves from several manufacturers (including American).
-Exhibits VT25 and VT25 are both DET25's of MOV origin (but probably made at their Shaw shadow factory during WW2 rather than at Hammersmith).
+During the 1930s and throughout WWII the RAF bought quantities of these valves from several manufacturers (including American).
+Exhibits VT25 and VT25 are both DET25's of MOV origin (but probably made at their Shaw shadow factory during WWII rather than at Hammersmith).
 Exhibit VT25 is of characteristic Ediswan design but was presumably made in an Ediswan Mazda factory which in peace time had made valves for the domestic market under the Mazda label.